sobolevn/git-secret/man/man1/git-secret-hide.1.md

 ## DESCRIPTION
-`git-secret-hide` creates an encrypted version (typically called `filename.txt.secret`) of each file added by `git-secret-add` command.
+`git-secret-hide`  - writes an encrypted version (typically called `filename.txt.secret`) of each file added by `git-secret-add` command.

-Now anyone enabled via `git secret tell` can can decrypt these files.
-Under the hood, `git-secret` uses the keyring in `.gitsecret/keys` and user's secret keys to decrypt the files.
+Then anyone enabled via `git secret tell` can can decrypt these files.
+Under the hood, `git-secret` uses the keyring of public keys in `.gitsecret/keys` and the user's secret keys (typically from their home directory) to decrypt the files.

 It is recommended to encrypt (or re-encrypt) all the files in a `git-secret` repo each time `git secret hide` is run.
 Otherwise the keychain (the one stored in `.gitsecret/keys/*.gpg`), may have changed since the last time the files were encrypted, and it's possible to create a state where the users in the output of `git secret whoknows`